Deserav/mouse-human-develop/README.md

 As mentioned in the previous section, there were many erroneous results.
 It is presumed that the cause of this is the cumulation of error from each process.

 **1. Initial data is given by TPM matrix.**
-Although Seurat and Monocle support TPM input, preprocessing data with such format seems confounding.
-We end up duplicating the normalization process.
+Although Seurat and Monocle support TPM input, preprocessing data with such format is confounding.
+Normalization within the Seurat and Monocle environment is required for downstream anlysis.
+TPM input implies that the count matrix is normalized beforehand, which forces us to duplicate the normalization process.
 Scaling is problematic as well, since the column sum of a TPM matrix is fixed to 1M.
 Subsetting cells and genes can result in decrease of column sum, which holds a possibility of changing the scaled value significantly.
 In addition, Monocle is optimal in using count data, so using TPM data limits downstream analysis.
 Functions like `plot_ordering_genes` and `plot_pc_variance_explained` do not work well on TPM data.

 **2. Normalization method is unusual.**